alex-milanov/spectrogram3d_hs/README.md

 # spectrogram3d_hs

-A realtime 3D spectrogram written in Haskell.
-Takes sound from JACK, and draws a mesh with GPipe.
+A live 3D spectrogram written in Haskell.
+It takes sound from JACK, and draws a mesh with GPipe.
+You can use it visualize audio from VLC, iTunes, or even microphone input (whistling is particularly interesting to watch).

 There are lots of dependencies.
 I'll write up a guide through the cabal hell soon.
 See alse [TODO.md](https://github.com/plredmond/spectogram3d_hs/blob/master/TODO.md).